Violin Concerto No. 1 (Prokofiev): I. Andantino

-Second movement
+II.
+Scherzo: Vivacissimo

 The second movement, a scherzo marked Vivacissimo, is in rondo form.
 Michael Steinberg wrote that the movement 'represents the "savage" element' of the concerto 'as against the generally more lyrical first and third movements.
 The music, full of contrast, is by turns amusing, naughty, for a while even malevolent, athletic, and always violinistically ingenious and brilliant.
 It seems to be over in a moment.'

-Third movement
+III.
+Moderato – Allegro moderato

 The third and final movement, initially marked Moderato, starts with a bassoon theme over a metronomic eighth-note orchestral accompaniment.
 The soloist assumes the theme from the bassoon before dropping back to an accompanying role when the movement transitions to a section marked Allegro moderato.
 The solo violin increasingly interchanges between the roles of soloist and accompanist.
 The movement ends with the music fading away in tempo and dynamics, and quotes the ending of the first movement, concluding in almost exactly the same way.